 Things you can do include learning to play an instrument, read more books, discovering new music, start painting, learn yoga, the list is endless.

 It can also be a good time to do everyday things better, like eating, sleeping or exercising.

 We’re not suggesting any of these things will magically fix what’s going on outside, but they might be a crucial part of helping what you’re feeling on the in.

 If your circumstances, or those of your loved ones, are more serious, then don’t hesitate to contact someone who can help.

 The Samaritans have a free helpline that’s open 24/7.
 The number is 116 123.
 You DON’T have to be suicidal to use it, so keep the number handy.

-If you’re a guy, then CALM also run a free helpline that operates from 17:00 GMT to midnight.
+If you’re a guy, then CALM also runs a free helpline that operates from 17:00 GMT to midnight.
 You can also utilise their web-chat feature if you prefer that.